Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **HubSpot - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **HubSpot**.
-2. Log into your HubSpot account (via OAuth) to authenticate.
+3. Log into your HubSpot account (via OAuth) to authenticate.
 Then select the account that contains the cohort you want to sync.
-3. After you're redirected to the Amplitude dashboard, select the identifiers you want to use for the cohort sync.
+4. After you're redirected to the Amplitude dashboard, select the identifiers you want to use for the cohort sync.
 When you're done, save your work.

 ## Send a cohort